The World's First Matchmaking and Combat Sports Streaming App

 Arena calendar

-The arena receives a personal calendar that creates 20-minute segments based on the actual available time for fights.
-The fighters choose the date and time of the fight, and the site provides the operator, in-ring referee, and judges to count the votes (randomly).
+Arenas receive a personal calendar with 20-minute segments based on available fight times.
+Fighters select the date and time, and the platform matches athletes with the operator, in-ring referee, and judges to count votes randomly.

 Grading